coodos/coodos/README.md

 # About

-A learner, author, best selling course creator, passionate systems architect and an entreupreneur, Director @Cybtekk-LLP and @Tangle-Labs
+A learner, author, best selling course creator, passionate systems architect and an entreupreneur, Director @Tangle-Labs